 Most (90%) of the bloggers also provided links to an email (see Figure 46), suggesting a desire to be connected to their readers.
-This percentage is much higher in Tamil language blogs compared to 75% in Chinese language blogs and 50% in Malay language blogs.
+This percentage is much higher for Tamil language blogs compared to 75% for Chinese language blogs and 50% for Malay language blogs.